Ultan-Kearns/SupplementaryAI/README.md

 ## Produced as part of the GMIT 4th Year Module: Artificial Intelligence
 ### Under the supervision of Dr. John Healy

-**IMPORTANT NOTE - ALL REFERENCES WILL BE INCLUDED AT THE TOP OF EACH SECTION TO AVOID REFERENCING MULTIPLE TIMES, A COMPLETE LIST OF REFERENCES IS AVAILABLE FROM THE END OF THIS DOCUMENT WHEN THE MARKDOWN SOURCE IS VIEWED, THANK YOU**

 ## Introduction to Project
 This project was developed in lieu of the final year exam, which was cancelled due to the COVID-19 pandemic, for the module Artificial intelligence.
 The objective of this project is to create A Language Detection Neural Network with Vector Hashing.
 I will document all pertinent information in this readme.
 This final goal of this project is to create and train a neural network using a test data provided from the WILI dataset and to use it to detect languages.
 ## Vector size